nicholascarey/loomeR/README.md

 Many other options are available, such as modifying the colour and background of the animation, padding the video to a desired total duration, marking frames to assist with identifying when escape responses occur, and more.

-Note, `loomeR` currently only works on Mac and Windows, and requires [ffmpeg](http://ffmpeg.org), a free, cross-platform command-line utility for encoding video, to be installed on your system.
+Note, `loomeR` currently only works in R on macOS and Windows, and requires [ffmpeg](http://ffmpeg.org), a free, cross-platform, command-line utility for encoding video to be installed on your system.
 Linux support is planned: please [get in touch](nicholascarey@gmail.com) if you would like to help with implementing that.

-## Installation
+### Installation
 `loomeR` is not yet published on CRAN, but can be installed using the `devtools` package:

 ```r